dennyhoang8/Choose-your-own-hypothesis_nba-playoff-performance/README.md

 # NBA Playoff Performance Analysis

-## Project Overview
+## 1. Research Question
-This project analyzes whether NBA star players perform worse in the playoffs compared to the regular season.
+For this project, I am looking at whether NBA star players perform worse in the playoffs compared to the regular season.
+I am focusing on Anthony Edwards, LeBron James, Jayson Tatum, and Kevin Durant.
+This matters because people always talk about playoff pressure, tougher defense, and higher stakes, so I want to see if that actually shows up in the stats.

-## Hypothesis
+## 2. Hypothesis

-Star players will have lower field goal percentages in playoff games than in regular season games.
+**Null Hypothesis (H₀):**
+TBD

+**Alternative Hypothesis (H₁):**
+TBD

-## Data Source
+## 3. Data Description

-NBA game log data from sources such as Kaggle or Basketball Reference.
+TBD

-## Methods
+## 4. Methods

-- Permutation testing
-- Bootstrapping
+TBD

+## 5. Results

+TBD

+## 6. Uncertainty Estimation

+TBD

+## 7. Limitations

+Some possible limitations are that playoff games are fewer than regular season games, and player performance can be affected by injuries, matchups, minutes played, team role, and defensive attention.
+Field goal percentage is useful, but it does not capture every part of a player’s performance.

-## Structure
+## 8. References

-- analysis.ipynb (main notebook)
-- data/ (data files or links)
-- results/ (optional outputs)
+TBD